 The following table presents unaudited quarterly financial information for each of our last eight fiscal quarters on a historical basis.
 We believe the quarterly information contains all adjustments necessary to fairly present this information.
 As a business process outsourcing services provider, we anticipate and respond to demand from our clients.
 Accordingly, we have limited control over the timing and circumstances under which our services are provided.
 Typically, we show a decrease in our first-quarter margins as a result of salary increases.
-For these and other reasons, we can experience variability in our operating results for any quarter are not necessarily indicative of the results for any future period.
+For these and other reasons, we can experience variability in our operating results from quarter to quarter.
+The operating results for any quarter are not necessarily indicative of the results for any future period.